ACES: The Challenge

 You’ve probably heard medical experts talk about the impact of the pandemic on children, how it could affect their future health, and referring to Adverse Childhood Experiences, or ACEs.

 ACEs are potentially traumatic events that occur during childhood (0-17 years).
-Those events are to ten specific types of childhood trauma that can have long-term consequences throughout a lifetime: emotionally, psychologically, and biologically.
+Those events are specific types of childhood trauma that can have long-term consequences throughout a lifetime: emotionally, psychologically, and biologically.

-An ACE score is measured by a simple questionnaire that tallies 10 different types of childhood abuse, neglect, or trauma.
+An ACE score is measured by a simple questionnaire that tallies ten different types of childhood abuse, neglect, or trauma.
 Each experience is counted as one:

 - Five are personal experiences involving abuse or neglect: The child experiences physical, verbal, and/or sexual abuse, physical and/or emotional neglect.